Why Are Teen Brains Designed for Risk-taking?

 Using the computerized driving task in conjunction with an fMRI, researchers found that, in contrast to adults, adolescents were more likely to engage in risky driving when they knew that their friends were observing them than when they were alone (Chein, Albert, O’Brien, Uckert, & Steinberg (2011).
 The area of the brain that was used by the adults, the PFC, helps with decision-making and self-regulation in tasks such as driving.
 In contrast, adolescents used areas of the brain that are more closely associated with rewards when completing the driving task.

-So we have changes in the brain during early adolescence that make teens more focused on the rewards of peers and being included in peer activities.
+We have changes in the brain during early adolescence that make teens more focused on the rewards of peers and being included in peer activities.
 This increased focus on peers occurs during a time when the PFC is not yet ready to assist in mature self-regulation.
 These factors provide a “perfect storm” of opportunities for risky behavior.

 If talking about the dangers of risky behaviors isn’t as effective in preventing them as parents would like, what can parents do?

-There are a several approaches that parents can use to more effectively manage teens’ peer relationships (Mounts, 2004; 2008; Steinberg, 2010).
+There are several approaches that parents can use to more effectively manage teens’ peer relationships (Mounts, 2004; 2008; Steinberg, 2010).

 1. For younger adolescents, parent(s) might design the environment to provide safe activities that focus on young teens’ need for sensation-seeking (Mounts, 2004; 2008).
 For example, adult-supervised outdoor activities with peers, such as rock climbing and zip-lining, can provide a great context for providing the excitement and social relationships needed for young teens.